Wye Planning Matters

-Click the blue bar above to see current planning applications in Wye.
+Click the blue bar above to see details of current and recent planning applications in Wye.

 The Parish Council is a statutory consultee for planning matters.
 Councillors discuss planning applications either at the regular Council meeting (on the first Tuesday of each month), or at the Resources and General Purposes Committee, (the third Tuesday of each month).
 The Clerk publishes the agenda at least three days prior to each meeting, on the parish noticeboards and online here.
 These notices list the current planning applications to be considered.

 The Parish Council aims to achieve the best possible outcome from each development and welcomes informal, pre-application consultations and encourages developers and their agents to make contact.
-Early engagement saves all parties time and money and achieves better outcomes for all parties.
+Early engagement and local knowledge can save all parties time and money, and achieve better outcomes for all parties.